tomkaith13/openfga-authz-engine/Readme.md

 > [OpenFGA](https://openfga.dev/) is an open-source authorization solution that allows developers to build granular access control using an easy-to-read modeling language and friendly APIs.

 This PoC hosts a webapp along that connects to an OpenFGA server and adds Authz Models, along with tuple.
-It later exposes an endpoint that performs a `check`
+It later exposes an endpoint that performs a `check`.
+The services in this setup can be deployed using `docker-compose`

 ## How to run the POC
 Use `Makefile` rules to get started